-Mostly we eat watermelon cut into triangles.
+We usually eat watermelon simply cut into triangles.
 But fried watermelon?
-Believe it or not, it works--and it tastes delicious.
+Believe it or not, it works and it tastes delicious!
 It may not be a healthy thirst-quencher, but it is a unique delicacy.

-Frying watermelon the technique has the same as frying many other types of food.
-First, the watermelon is dipped into a light batter, then placed in hot oil, and topped with powdered sugar as a finishing touch.
+Frying watermelon utilizes the same technique as frying many other types of food.
+First, the watermelon is dipped into a light batter, then placed in hot oil, and then topped with powdered sugar as a finishing touch.
 This recipe calls for cutting the watermelon flesh into pieces, but if you'd like it to resemble a carnival snack you can cut into triangles and insert a stick through the rind before coating and frying.
 Like most fried foods, this is best served immediately while warm and crisp.

 6 to 8 pounds watermelon, seedless